GowerCampbell/LeetCode-Notes/problems/002_add_two_numbers/notes.md

 ## What's Confusing
 The core mechanics of adding digits from two linked lists and handling the carry can be tricky.
 Specifically, extracting digits and managing the linked list structure (nodes, pointers, and iteration) feels complex.
 The operations `carry = total // 10` and `digit = total % 10` are particularly confusing.

+Especilly, I got caught on an error where I hadn't correctly written the ListNode when I can use ListNode(total % 10) to cretae a newNode to store the data for the next value, repepersenting the one digit.

 ## Analogy
 Imagine a card game where each card shows a digit, and the cards are stacked in reverse order (ones place at the bottom, tens place above, etc.).
 Your job is to add the numbers represented by two stacks and create a new stack for the sum, also in reverse order.
 If the sum of two digits exceeds 9, you "carry over" an extra card to the next stack.